Zer0SkiLL/csvfaker/README.md

 ## Run this Tool locally

+To run this locally, do following steps:

+clone the repo

-To run this, clone the repo, go into the folder and run this inside a CLI like bash:
+go inside the folder and install the dependecies with a CLI (only the first time):

+### `npm i`

+start the tool locally:

 ### `npm start`

+a browser should start and open the site, otherwise you can open it manually.

+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Available Scripts